MikeHopcroft/labyrinth/documentation/src/contract_validation.src.md

 ~~~
 ~~~

 Now let's add some restrictions to the contract.
-In `data/contract2.txt`, we add two more deny rules, on lines 15 and 16:
+In `data/contract2.txt`, we have added two more deny rules, on lines 15 and 16:
 * deny tcp any any 593
 * deny udp any any 593